2017-2018 Professional Development Leave Recipients

 The Road Scholars program has had great success this year.
 There were three presentations in the fall, and two additional lectures are planned for this semester.
 The upcoming schedule includes:

-- Origins of the Celebrity Chef, Friday, February 10, 1:30pm in Stozier’s Bradley Reading Room Professor Michal D. Garval, North Carolina State University
+- Origins of the Celebrity Chef, Friday, February 10, 1:30pm in Strozier’s Bradley Reading Room Professor Michal D. Garval, North Carolina State University

-- Presentation by Silvio Torres-Saillant, Dominican Studies Institute, Friday, April 7, 1:30pm in the Stozier Bradley Reading Room
+- Presentation by Silvio Torres-Saillant, Dominican Studies Institute, Friday, April 7, 1:30pm in the Strozier Bradley Reading Room

 Move to Canvas